Václav Stupka

-Václav Stupka (born 28 July 1986) is a Slovak professional ice hockey left winger currently playing for HKM Zvolen of the Slovak Extraliga.
+Václav Stupka (born 28 July 1986) is a Slovak professional ice hockey left winger currently playing for HK Skalica of the Slovak 1.
+Liga.

 Career

 Stupka began his career with his local team HK Trnava of the Slovak 1.
 Liga, making his pro debut for the team during the 2004–05 season.
 In 2010, Stupka moved to MsHK Žilina of the Tipsport Liga.
 After two seasons with Žilina, he joined ŠHK 37 Piešťany.

-On June 30, 2014, Stupka joined HC Košice but returned to Piešťany on January 8, 2015.
+On 30 June 2014 Stupka joined HC Košice but returned to Piešťany on 8 January 2015.
 He then rejoined Žilina in July 2015 where he spent the next three seasons.

-On September 4, 2018, Stupka moved to the Elite Ice Hockey League in the United Kingdom, signing for Scottish team Glasgow Clan on an initial one-month contract before signing an extension to remain with the team for the remainder of the 2018–19 EIHL season.
-On August 16, 2019, Stupka returned to the Tipsport Liga with HC Nové Zámky.
+On 4 September 2018 Stupka moved to the Elite Ice Hockey League in the United Kingdom, signing for Scottish team Glasgow Clan on an initial one-month contract before signing an extension to remain with the team for the remainder of the 2018–19 EIHL season.
+On 16 August 2019 Stupka returned to the Tipsport Liga with HC Nové Zámky.